How to Support and Celebrate the Black Community in Houston Right Now

 You can help raise up Black culture by preserving it, supporting it, and amplifying it; and these local art houses, museums, and retailers are a great place to start.

 Third Ward community staple the Project Row Houses has currently closed its art houses and community gallery until further notice due to COVID-19, but you can still support its efforts to spotlight cultural identity and its impact on the urban landscape by giving in the meantime.
 The Ensemble Theatre has been helping to preserve African American artistic expression and provide diverse roles for Black artists since the late George W. Hawkins founded it in 1976.
-While it’s currently closed for performances, the ensemble has been hosting weekly videos to share updates, personal stories, and words of encouragement for everyone.
+The ensemble is ramping up its digital and live performances, as well as hosting weekly videos to share updates, personal stories, and words of encouragement for everyone.
 Any donations will help keep this important theater company and its mission afloat during this time.

-Houston funk singer Kam Franklin and her group The Suffers have taken to live streaming performances, most recently adding activism into the mix and highlighting causes like justiceforbigfloyd.com.
-In a Facebook post prompting the latest stream, Franklin wrote, “I’m sad and my heart is hurting.
-Singing made me feel a little better, but we have a lot of work to do as people.”
-The Chron put together a playlist of other local Black artists to listen to and support.
+Houston funk singer Kam Franklin and her group The Suffers have taken to live streaming performances, most recently adding activism into the mix and highlighting various social causes.
+The Chron put together an excellent playlist of other local Black artists to listen to and support.

 Art enthusiasts can support Black-owned galleries like the Bisong Art Gallery, the Gite Gallery, and D&B African Village Arts.
 Or further preserve the exploration of history and culture via donations to museums including the Houston Museum of African American Culture and Buffalo Soldiers National Museum, both of which offer events and programming for the community.